Olympus microscopes and photomicrographic equipment

 Starting from the top, you need the following 6 items:

-The CH-2, CK2, CK40 and CK40M microscopes were discontinued several years ago, and so most of the items referred to on this page (including the Photomicro Adapter L, the PM-ADF eyepiece adapter, the NFK photo eyepieces and the BH-TR45-W and CH3-TR45 trinocular heads) are also discontinued.
+The CH-2, CK2, CK40 and CK40M microscopes were discontinued several years ago, and so most of the items referred to on this page (including the Photomicro Adapter L, the PM-ADF eyepiece adapter, the NFK photo eyepieces and the BH-TR45-W and CH3-TR45 trinocular heads) have also been discontinued.
 The best places to find them are eBay and microscope dealers who sell used equipment.

 Camera bodies